GuillermoAbadLopez/code-learning/learnings/python/readme.md

 - Polymorfism is the provision of a single interface to entities of different types[1] or the use of a single symbol to represent multiple different types https://en.wikipedia.org/wiki/Polymorphism_(computer_science)

+- __ post_init___() method gets run automatically after the initialization with __ init__() or with @dataclass automatic one.
+And it should be used to initialize variables not in the call, such as default values, or area=height*base for example, and to check types of the class/ raise errors: https://hackthedeveloper.com/python-post-init-data-class/

 ## **NASA space-proof code:**
 https://m.youtube.com/watch?v=GWYhtksrmhE
 - Have variables in the lowest scope possible so, if it fails you know where to look: